Elective Course #: EN167 5 Credit Full Year Course Recommended for grades 11-12

 This course is open to students who have completed Media Production 2.
-Students will begin the semester with a project concept that they will execute to completion by the end of the school year in this open studio course.
-This course is designed for students with interest in media production (non-fiction and narrative filmmaking, journalism, time-based art, studio production) as a career choice.
-The course emphasizes the completion of a well-conceptualized, high-quality project.
-Students must be willing and able to work independently on a project from concept to completion in this course.
+Students will begin the semester with a project concept that they will fully produce to completion by the end of the school year in this open studio course.
+This course is designed for students with a dedicated interest in media production as a careen choice.
+The course emphasizes the completion of a well-conceptualized written, directed, and edited film/television project or series of episodic mini-projects.
+Students must be willing and able to work independently or in small groups on a project from concept to completion in this course.

 In thisintroductory course, students will learn the fundamental phases of media production necessary to write, record, and edit shortform audio and video content.
 Projects created in class will range from documentary films to music videos.
 Additional topics of study will include film analysis and critique, character archetypes, and script structure.
 This course will serve as a strong basis for all future media production work and is required for those who plan to continue their studies in the upper-level media arts courses.